Zach-GH/Ada/README.md

 https://learn.adacore.com/courses/intro-to-ada/index.html#

-1. Using my Macbook (ARM), I used a tool called Parallels to spin up a virtual machine of Debian Linux.
+1. Using my Macbook (ARM), I used a tool called Parallels to create a virtual machine of Debian Linux.

 2. I opened Terminal and used the following commands